Book an

 Conclusion

 Hair washing after a hair transplant may not be complex, but you must do it correctly to allow the newly transplanted hair follicles to grow correctly.
 This guide provides useful advice on how to aid your scalp in the healing process and promote hair regrowth where necessary.
+Book an appointment with our team and find the best treatment for your hair, and get a customized plan.

 FAQs